krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-11-30-async-manual.md

 That box records every data it can during the flight.
 After any disaster that data are ready to be analyzed.
 Can we do similar approach with Java profiling?
 Yes, we can.
 We can have profiler attach 24/7 dumping the data every fixed interval of time.
 If anything bad happens to our application, we have the data that we can analyze.

+From my personal experience the continuous profiling is the best technique to diagnose degradations and outages efficiently.
+It is also very useful if you want to understand why the performance differs between two versions of the same application.
+You just need to get previous version profiling results from some kind of archive and compare it to current one.

 Here are the ways of enabling async-profiler in continuous mode: